With glue and fake blood, climate protesters target London Fashion Week | Devdiscourse

 London Fashion Week is the second leg of a month-long catwalk season that also includes New York, Milan and Paris.
 The shows draw buyers, editors and bloggers, and in London for the first time, the public will also mingle by the catwalks.

-London Fashion Week will hold six public shows where, for tickets priced at 135 pounds and 245 pounds, fashion fans can watch models strutting down the catwalk in outfits by Alexa Chung, Henry Holland and Self-Portrait.
-Designer Mark Fast, known for his knitwear, held London's first show, presenting a colourful rainforest-inspired line.
+London will hold six public shows where, for tickets priced at 135 pounds and 245 pounds, fashion fans can watch models strutting down the catwalk in outfits by Alexa Chung, Henry Holland and Self-Portrait.
+Designer Mark Fast, known for his knitwear, held London's first show, presenting a colourful rainforest-inspired line of vivid green and neon pink cropped tops with matching short skirts.

-Models wore vivid green and neon pink cropped tops with matching short skirts that also nodded to 1990s looks.
-There were fringed dresses, mesh tops, denim outfits and snakeskin prints on jackets, shirts and footwear that included lace-up heels and knee-high boots.

 Also Read: Vaccines group seeks $7.4 bln to save up to 8 mln lives